Friday, November 4, 2011

 Q: What’s your favorite water activity in town?

 A: I’m not much of a water person, but I do love being on boats.
 I love the Marina’s $1 water taxi in the summer.
 I take it every weekend on my way to doing my grocery shopping at Nick’s Grocery Store.
 Mike and Michele own it; it’s right off the beach.
+You’d think it was a little bodega but they have a great wine selection, unique frozen foods too.

 Q: What’s the most popular cocktail at Jer-ne?